assembakr/Attendance-System/README.md

 - Access the Google Sheets spreadsheet to view the real-time attendance data.
 - The spreadsheet is automatically updated as students are recognized by the system.

-### Feel free to contribute to the project by submitting pull requests or reporting issues.
+### Feel free to contribute to the project by submitting pull requests or reporting issues!